 At some point as a programmer, you’re likely to code some type of aggregate rating mechanism yourself.
 You’ll write the code to rank entities by the average of the ratings given by your users.
 Once you’re in this position, beware!
 It’s probably unfair to compare the average rating of entities that have received a very different number of ratings.

 Take for example, the movie “A Healthy Baby Girl” and the movie “Titanic”.
 Both were produced in 1997.
 Titanic, besides having won 11 Oscars, has an IMDb average rating of 7.8, while the baby movie gets an impressive 8.2.
 But Titanic was evaluated by over 800 thousand people, while the baby movie received just 28 votes.
-Now I haven’t seen this baby movie, but I’m damn sure it’s not a hidden jewel of art waiting to be discovered.
-Its rating is not “real”.
+Now I haven’t seen this baby movie, but it’s questionable that it deserves a higher rating than Titanic.
+The ratings are probably not fair.

 In this post, we’ll discuss three directives you can follow when creating rating mechanisms, to ensure your code is rating things fairly.

 The first line of defense against under/over rating is simply not to consider entities that received a number of evaluations below a threshold.
 For instance, only movies that have received over 25,000 votes are eligible to enter the prestigious “Top 250” movies IMDb list.

 But how to decide which threshold to use?
 If you have a reasonably accurate prior idea of what the true rating of your elements is, you could try filtering your ratings using different thresholds until you notice your ranking is free of grossly wrong ratings.